dirtybirdnj/hapi-plate/README.md

 ### Overview:

-This repo is the solution to a coding test that fulfills the following requirements:
+This repo is the "open book" resource / notes for a screenshare that should:

 - [x] 1.
+Provide a running web framework for coding (hapi + sqlite)
 - [x] 2.
 - [X] 3.